Why is this project important?

 Project planning

-We’re working in partnership with City of Port Phillip on the planning and design of our respective projects to ensure that they're integrated and achieve the best possible outcomes for the community.
+We’re working in partnership with the City of Port Phillip to ensure our projects are integrated and achieve the best possible outcomes for the community.

-It's likely that the Elwood Main Drain Duplication project will be completed before the implementation of the Elwood foreshore masterplan begins.
+It is likely that the Elwood Main Drain Duplication project will be completed before the implementation of the Elwood Foreshore Precinct Masterplan begins.

 For more information on the masterplan, visit the City of Port Phillip website.

-We're working closely with Bayside City Council on the planning and design of the wetland system (in the southern area of Yalukit Willam Nature Reserve) to ensure that both projects are coordinated and delivered successfully.
+Melbourne Water and Bayside City Council are working closely together on the planning and design of a new wetland system (southern area of Yalukit Willam Nature Reserve) to ensure our projects are integrated and complement one another.

 For more information on the Yalukit Willam Nature Reserve project, visit Bayside City Council's website.